mulesoft-labs/raml-for-jax-rs/jaxrs-to-raml/README.md

   classes can be found.
 This is used to extract user provided documentation.
 It defaults to `${project.build.directory}`

+### Using the Gradle plugin
+The documentation of the Gradle plugin can be found [here](jaxrs-to-raml-gradle-plugin-wrapper/README.md).
+There are also some examples [here](jaxrs-to-raml-examples/jaxrs-to-raml-gradle-examples/).

 ### Using the CLI
 The project [`jaxrs-to-raml-cli`](jaxrs-to-raml-cli/) contains the CLI artifact.
 It is setup to build a JAR with dependencies which can then be used in the command line.